Head-Injury-Dataset/Doll-Head-Injury-Dataset/README.md

 These folders only contain samples from each class.
+The full dataset will be available online by 15/08/2024.